DaLastKnight/DynoAdventures/README.md

 # DynoAdventures
- A simple 2D platformer game for EAE
+ A simple 2D platformer game made in Godot

  ## About
  My first full-scale 2D platformer made in Godot!
 It took me 1 week to complete this.
 While doing this project, I struggled and faced numerous errors and challenges along the way, but I pushed through and got it done!
 Overall, it was a fun learning experience that makes me look forward to doing this again in the future!